jonathan-laurent/AlphaZero.jl/docs/src/index.md

   written in Python, this implementation enables to solve nontrivial games on a standard desktop computer with a GPU.

+`AlphaZero.jl` comes with _batteries included_. it features utilities for
+logging, profiling, benchmarking and model exploration that are ready to work on any game.

 ### Why should I care about AlphaZero?

 Beyond its much publicized success in attaining superhuman level at games